SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The `cacheSize` setting can also be used when the `cache` setting is set to `false`.
 This then limits the number of timed-out renders that are kept in a temporary cache and which are waiting to be served with the next request.

 It is recommended that the `cacheSize` should be set according to the server's resources (such as the amount of available RAM).
 It is recommended that you set the `cacheSize`, regardless of whether the `cache` setting is disabled.

+The default `cacheSize` is set to `3000` entries.
+Before version 2211.19 of composable storefront, no default value was set, which could result in unlimited cached pages for those pages that fell back to CSR due to timeout.
+This could potentially lead to a memory leak.

+The default value is based on a few known values and a few assumptions.
+In SAP Commerce Cloud, the minimum pod size is 3 GB.
+To avoid processes from restarting, as a result of exceeding the default upper limit of 60% for memory usage, a safer, lower limit of 50% is set.
+Consequently, the usable memory that is available by default is calculated to be 3 GB multiplied by 50%, with a result of 1.5 GB.
+The next calculation considers a typical HTML page to have a size of approximately 350 KB.
+However, you may have even larger rendered HTML pages in your project.
+As a precaution, it is assumed that HTML pages could be up to 150% larger, resulting in a maximum page size of 525 KB.
+Accordingly, the calculation for the default `cacheSize` is 1.5 GB divided by 525 KB, leading to a result of 3070.
+This value is rounded down to provide the final `cacheSize` default of `3000` entries.

 ### concurrency